THANKSGIVING 2022 DATES

 We have also made several adjustments to the expeditions themselves to ensure as safe of an experience as possible, including:

-- Required vaccinations for all international Yuda Trips
+- COVID-19 vaccination recommended for all international Yuda Ventures

 - Enforced mask wearing and social distancing, especially when interacting with community members

 - Strict adherence to international travel guidelines, which may include COVID-testing or other safety requirements